-This is an extract from his book, Raindance Producers Lab.
+This is an extract from Elliot Grove’s book, Raindance Producers Lab.
 In this segment he examines the essentials for a press kit.

 THIS IS THE MOST important element of the filmmaking process, and ironically, the one most often overlooked by new filmmakers.
 If you hire the best cinematographer, screenwriter and actors in the world to work for you, they will make you a film: eight thousand feet of celluloid or an hour and a half of movie with absolutely no marketable value.
 You cannot sell a film.
 You can only sell a movie.
 You turn a film into a movie by using publicity to create a buzz, or hype for your film.
 Additionally, publicity will attract acquisition executives to your movie.